 Soap nuts have traditionally been used in Indian cultures to wash hair and clothes.
 As soap nuts release saponin, a natural surfactant, they can be used in countless ways around your house to assist with chemical free cleaning.
 Why not try replacing some of your regular cleaning products with soap nuts?

 The easiest way to use soap nuts for chemical free cleaning around your home is to make a liquid.
-This is a matter of placing ten soap nuts into a 2L (??) pot of water and bringing to the boil.
+This is a matter of placing ten soap nuts and 6 cups of water into a large pot bringing it to the boil.
 Once the liquid has reached boiling point, simmer for 40 minutes before cooling and dispensing into a container or a spray bottle.
 The container or spray bottle can then be kept in a cool, dark place and used as you would regular cleaning products.
 Adding fragrance is absolutely not necessary, as clean smells like nothing!
 We have been conditioned to think that clean should smell something like lemon or lavender or even that made up ‘clean smell’ of chemical detergents.
 You can always add a few drops of your favourite essential oil to soap nut liquid, but this is personal preference.
 When you buy soap nuts, you are not paying for any synthetic fragrances, fillers, bulking agents or unnecessary ingredients.

 Soap nut liquid can be used for chemical free cleaning in every part of your home.
 Let’s look at some of the main rooms and how soap nuts can help.